desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/DenseNet169/README.md

 # Dataset Split
 See Data-split.
 Patient distribution in each set will be updated soon.
 --->
+## Environment
+The code is based on Python 3.7 and PyTorch 1.3.
+The code is run and tested on one GTX1080Ti

 # Steps to generate the dataset used to do Training and Testing
 1. Download images from repo `Images-processed`
 2. Download txt files for image names in train, val, and test set from `Data-split` repo